peterzernia/wanderlist/README.md

 experience in a more complicated, capable, and real-world development stack.
 I had to learn an entirely new language (javascript) to complete this project as well as how to separate front and backends.
 I purposefully set out to write tests and comments sooner and better than in Petsygram.
-I explored SQL databases deeper than previously, using a PostgreSQL database in development and production.
+I connected my project with Travis CI to make sure I was testing my commits pushed to github I explored SQL databases deeper than previously, using a PostgreSQL database in development and production.
 I learned how to keep separate environments for development and production.
 I learned how to serve my media files from Amazon S3 to make my app more scalable than hosting in the /media/ folder.
 Whereas Petsygram was an